Baton Rouge Water Quality at a Glance

 Iron & Manganese

-Source: Naturally occurring minerals in certain aquifer zones; more prevalent in specific geographic areas within the Baton Rouge water system, particularly deeper well sources
+Source: Naturally occurring minerals in certain aquifer zones, more prevalent in specific geographic areas and deeper well sources.

 Salt water intrusion diagram

-Source: Natural movement of salt water across the Baton Rouge Fault into freshwater aquifer zones, accelerated by groundwater pumping since the 1940s
+Salt Water Intrusion Source: Natural movement of salt water across the Baton Rouge Fault into freshwater aquifer zones, accelerated by groundwater pumping since the 1940s.

 Please read – our information